A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Representations

-A more realistic environmental model is needed to track dynamic plumes having complex behaviors. \cite{fahad2015robotic} use a Lagrangian model to capture both time-averaged and instantaneous structures by assuming the plume to be composed of particles. \cite{wang2019dynamic} use an advection-diffusion partial differential equation model to model dynamic dispersion.
+A more realistic environmental model is needed to track dynamic plumes that have complex behaviors. \citet{fahad2015robotic} use a Lagrangian model to capture both time-averaged and instantaneous structures by assuming the plume to be composed of particles. \citet{wang2019dynamic} present an advection-diffusion partial differential equation model to model dynamic dispersion.

-Like dynamic plumes, accurate flow modeling is extremely challenging, reducing its reliability when applied to control robots.
-Several control schemes have been proposed to correct the modeling error, especially underwater applications, such as data-driven flow models using basis functions~\citep{chang2017motion}, incompressible flow fields~\citep{lee2019online}, and gyro-like flow fields~\citep{knizhnik2022flow}. \cite{salam2022learning} propose a method to capture high-level features in flow-like environments where obtaining an explicit flow representation is intricate.
+Similar to the complexities in modeling dynamic plumes, achieving precise flow representation presents significant challenges, thereby compromising its reliability in robotic control applications.
+Several control schemes have been proposed to correct the modeling error, especially in underwater applications, such as data-driven flow models using basis functions~\citep{chang2017motion}, incompressible flow fields~\citep{lee2019online}, and gyro-like flow fields~\citep{knizhnik2022flow}. \citet{salam2022learning} propose a method to capture high-level features in flow-like environments where obtaining an explicit flow representation is intricate.

-Lastly, \emph{sparsity} in data across various domains can be utilized through a suitable choice of feature space (\eg, wavelets) to develop parsimonious representations.
-If another feature space can be identified where the signal is also incoherent, a sampling scheme can be devised to exploit the parsimonious representations for extremely efficient ways of observing the environment.
-This setting is referred to as compressive sensing and has demonstrated significant impact in magnetic resonance imaging, with potential applicability in environmental monitoring.
+\emph{Sparsity} in data across various domains is leveraged by choosing a suitable feature space, such as wavelets, to create parsimonious representations.
+If an alternative feature space can be identified, and the signal is incoherent, a sampling scheme can be developed to utilize parsimonious representations for efficient environmental observation.
+This approach, called compressive sensing, has demonstrated significant promise in magnetic resonance imaging and holds potential for environmental monitoring.